• Skip to primary navigation

 Yes, it's a big claim but this Thermomix pumpkin soup is really the best pumpkin soup ever!
 It has a lush silky texture, full flavour, and bright orange colour.
 Perfect for wintery nights!

 Pumpkin soup is a really easy dish to prepare in the Thermomix.
-It's simply a matter of adding all the ingredients to the Thermomix bowl, cooking, blending, and serving.
-I'm claiming that my Thermomix pumpkin soup is the best because it includes secret ingredients that give the soup a lift.
+It's simply a matter of adding all the ingredients to the Thermomix bowl, chopping, cooking, blending, and serving.
+I'm claiming that my Thermomix pumpkin soup is the best because it includes some secret ingredients that give the soup a lift.

 Some recipes use cream or milk in the soup to add a creamier texture.
 I find that using dairy takes away some of the rich pumpkin flavour.
 I use a little bit of cream as a garnish, but it's really just to make the soup look pretty.